riscv/riscv-bitmanip/README.md

-# RISC-V XBitmanip (Bit Manipulation) Extension
+# RISC-V Bitmanip (Bit Manipulation) Extension

-This is the RISC-V XBitmanip Extension draft spec.
+This is the RISC-V Bitmanip Extension draft spec.
 The spec aims to extend the RISC-V instruction set to enable efficent bit manipulation.
 This includes operations like;
  * counting bits, leading zeros, etc